10 Benefits of Reading Aloud to Kids, According to Science

 Regular reading times encourage kids to learn how to pay attention for more extended periods (so they can concentrate on the stories they love).
 Reading is an exercise for the imagination, and children will have more opportunities to explore ideas and perspectives outside their own.
 Have you ever wanted to cry out in frustration after hearing "I'm bored"?
 Kids who enjoy reading are less likely to be bored as they constantly learn, explore and grow in literature.

-Check out these books for kids our librarians recommend as read-aloud options.
+Ask our librarians and they will happily recommend custom lists of materials as read-aloud options.
 Furthermore, children who are read to by important individuals in their life will associate reading with fun, comfort and enjoyment, encouraging them to grow into adults who love reading.
-Looking to get started?
-Here is a reading log to track each day you spend reading aloud with your kids.

 Benefits of Reading Aloud with Teens